- Borrow & Request

 - Tech & Print

-The Open & Sustainable Scholarly Communication Advisory Committee (OSSC) is establishing a formal set of principles that outline the University’s commitment to open education.
-These principles will guide our negotiations with any publisher or vendor.
-To that end, we are:
+The Open & Sustainable Scholarly Communication Advisory Committee (OSSC) has established a formal set of principles that outline the University’s commitment to open scholarship., which was approved by Faculty Senate.
+These principles guide our regular negotiations with publishers and vendors.
+To that end, we have:

 In spring 2019 OSU Provost Ed Feser asked the University Librarian Faye A. Chadwell and Susan Capalbo, Senior Vice Provost for Faculty Affairs, to establish a committee to engage the OSU community in discussions regarding sustainable access to scholarly communication.

 The committee was established in consultation with the Faculty Senate Library Committee (FSLC) Chair at the end of 2019 and began meetings in early Spring 2020.

 Special thanks to former members: